The way to get startup ideas is not to try to think of startup

 things that seem to be missing.
 Work on hard problems, driven

-mainly by curiousity, but have a second self watching over your
+mainly by curiosity, but have a second self watching over your

 shoulder, taking note of gaps and anomalies.